zackaira/Blockons/readme.txt

 &#128312; We don't have the block you need?
 We're going to be working on adding lots more blocks...
 Send us some ideas and maybe we can add on the blocks you need next!

+= Blockons Offers the following Site Add-ons =

+&#9989; **Website Page Loader**
+Display a neat loader while your images and page contents are loading...
+This prevents the website viewers seeing any broken layouts or images before they are loaded.
+Customize the loader background and colors to suit your website.

+&#9989; **Page Scroll Indicator**
+Add a scroll progress bar to the top or bottom of your website pages which indicates to the website viewers how far they have scrolled, or how far they have left to scroll on the page.
+This gives users a visual indication of how far they are on the page which is useful when users are reading blog posts or long website pages.

+&#9989; **Back To Top Button**
+Add a customizable Back to Top button to your website to let users easily and quickly scroll back to the start of the page with one click.

+&#128312; We'll be adding on more useful site add-ons you might like...
+Contact us if you have any ideas of website features to add.

 = Fast & Intuitive =

 Blockons is built to be a fast & lightweight, and easy to work with, for building your WordPress and WooCommerce website.